 jane iredale is in good company with other brands that have refused to sell their products in China or have withdrawn them in order to remain cruelty-free, including Paul Mitchell Systems, Urban Decay, Pangea Organics, The Body Shop, Aveda, 100% Pure, Dermalogica, Yes To, Jack Black, Paula’s Choice, Nature’s Gate, LOGOCOS Naturkosmetik, and NYX Cosmetics.

-In our fight to end animal testing around the globe, we recently celebrated a victory when India announced that it would ban the importation of animal-tested cosmetics, following campaigns by PETA and our international affiliates.
+In our fight to end animal testing around the globe, we recently celebrated a victory when India announced that it would ban the importation of animal-tested cosmetics, following campaigns by PETA entities worldwide.
 (India banned tests on animals within the country last year.)

 Help us relegate animal tests for cosmetics to the history books.
 Use our Beauty Without Bunnies database to shop with companies that oppose tests on animals no matter where they’re conducted.